noahjahn/docker-workshop/docs/cli.md

 The `-it` flags often get used together.
 :::

-Now typing `h` with the vitepress container terminal in focus, should actually allow you to interact with the server.
+Now typing `h` with the Vitepress container terminal in focus, should actually allow you to interact with the server.

 ## Exec